-Section 4 615 series data model
+4 SMU615 data model

-4.1 Product series implementation
+4.1 Product implementation

-The protection relays have been fully designed according to IEC 61850.
-This means that the functionality of the protection relay is represented in a data model in accordance with the standard and the protection relays support a wide range of the services provided by the standard.
+The merging units have been fully designed according to IEC 61850.
+This means that the functionality of the merging unit is represented in a data model in accordance with the standard and the merging units support a wide range of the services provided by the standard.

 - Process data: monitoring of statuses and measurements

-- Application data: protection activation, tripping, fault recordings
+- · Application data: protection activation, tripping

 - Disturbance records

-- Control commands
+- · Control commands

-- Protection settings

-- Settings and setting groups
+- Settings

-- Configuration data
+- · Configuration data

 - Diagnostics and self-supervision

 - Fast horizontal communication between devices

 - Time synchronization

-- File transfer
+- · File transfer

-As this series of relays supports both versions of IEC 61850, Edition 1 and Edition 2, there are small differences with IEC 61850 data model depending of the used version.
-Generally the relay's protection and control functionality is independent of the IEC 61850 version used.
+As the merging unit supports both versions of IEC 61850, Edition 1 and Edition 2, there are small differences with the IEC 61850 data model depending of the used version.
+Generally the merging unit's functionality is independent of the IEC 61850 version used.
 Any differences between data model versions are documented.